bright/new-www/content/jobs/rust-developer-1.md

 button: join our Blockchain team
 published: true
 order: 1
-recruting_image2_title: " interview (technical part & non-technical part)"
+recruting_image2_title: " interview (technical & non-technical part)"
 recruting_image3_title: programming task
 ---
 At Bright Inventions you'll be an important part of [a group of talented, ambitious and positive developers, designers, managers and marketers](https://brightinventions.pl/about-us/team/) who love to solve real problems and build software that really matters in today’s world.